Naveen-Beniwal/BestResumeBuilder/README.md

 Perfect if you want a premium, highly structured LaTeX resume without writing the code.
 * Fill in your details in simple text fields.
 * Get AI-enhanced, highly optimized LaTeX code generated for you.
-* We even include official university templates (like the NIT Kurukshetra Official format).
+* We include official university templates (like the NIT Kurukshetra Official format) and premium off-campus templates.

 <p align="center">
   <img src="LatexBuilder.png" alt="LaTeX Resume Builder Interface" width="800">